These melt-in-your-mouth thumbprint cookies with icing are soft and buttery, and are filled with easy and simple icing!

 Substitutions

 Dairy-free - If you are dairy-free, replace the butter with vegan butter or plant-based butter.
-Do not use margarine.
-It will change the flavor of these cookies and leave a weird taste.
+For the icing, swap the milk with plant-based milk.

 Gluten-free - if you want to make this recipe gluten-free, simply replace the flour with gluten-free flour.